 Read on for highlights from the conversation, and view the full recording here.

 Michael Paladino: Tell us a little bit about your role and what Transplace does.

 Matthew Harding: Transplace is a third-party logistics provider.
 We have over 300 customers across industries like CPG, chemical, packaging, manufacturing and retail that we serve with transportation technology, predictive analytics, and support for the supply chain.

 Our customers are always asking, “What more can we be doing to drive the best value?”
-In this post-COVID-19 environment, everything has changed and the challenge is for companies to move product efficiently.
+In this post-COVID-19 environment, everything has changed and the challenge is for companies to move products efficiently.
 I oversee engineering, business analyst teams, data science teams and more who can help our customers uncover the answers to that question.

 MP: What are some trends in the analytics space you’re excited about?